 There is heating throughout fed by an efficient Ground Source Heat Pump system which is more environmentally friendly than oil and classed as renewable technology.
 The property is well insulated.
 Underfloor heating throughout the ground floor.
 Wood burner in the sitting room – logs supplied.

-Guests have complimentary use of the spa facilities at Matfen Hall which provides access to the gym and swimming pool.
+Guests have complimentary use of the spa facilities at Matfen Hall which provides access to the gym, steam room, sauna and swimming pool.
 There are restricted times for use by families so please check in advance.

 The popular tourist village of Corbridge is 6 miles away and offers a variety of shops, a delicatessen, and one or two restaurants and cafes.

 Nearby Matfen Hall offers excellent spa and leisure facilities, delicious homemade afternoon tea and also fine or casual dining.
 In Matfen village, you can find a village store and cafe which is handy for breakfast, a light lunch or a good cup of coffee with a scone or cake.
 Fire and Dough Pizza offers artisan wood-fired pizza cooked to order from a mobile van which visits Matfen village on Wednesdays from 5pm.